bfad/scrapbook/README.md

 (Note, the "tailwindcss-rails" gem currently doesn't support Rails engines, so we have to install and run Tailwind manually.)

+## Updating the Turbo javascript

+- Download the compiled JS file from the turbo rails gem.
+(The releases on the Turbo website didn't include it.)
+- Comment out or remove the `export` statement towards the end.

 ## License

 Copyright 2022 Brad Lindsay